 To learn more about how to get off autopilot and take specific actions towards your goals, check out this video:

 Still not sure you have what it takes to get your dream life?
 This final success principle is guaranteed to help.

 Make a list of everything you’ve ever accomplished.
-As you read back through it, put a star next to each item and let it sink in.
+As you read back through it, put a star next to each item, and let it sink in.

 You’ll be pleasantly surprised by how good you’ll feel about yourself afterward.
 You’ll also see how effective you’ve been in the past at getting what you want.
-You’ve succeeded before, you can succeed again.
+You’ve succeeded before, and you can succeed again.

 Eleanor Roosevelt said,

 “The future belongs to those who believe in the beauty of their dreams.”

 Following these principles for success will help you find the time and energy to achieve your goals and live with clear intention.